 NSE offers futures on India VIX.
 The trading symbol for the futures is INDIAVIX.
 All members of the NSE F&O (futures and options) section can transact in INDIAVIX futures.

 India VIX gives valuable insights into market volatility.
 For traders, it is crucial to catch changes in market volatility and adjust their strategies accordingly.
-While short-term changes in volatility might not affect the profitability of long-term investments, if volatility is increasing in the long term, they might need to reevaluate their equity investments.
+While short-term changes in volatility might not affect the profitability of long-term investments, if volatility increases in the long term, they might need to reevaluate their equity investments.

 At WealthDesk, you can find curated portfolios in the form of WealthBaskets.
 WealthBaskets are portfolios made of stocks and exchange-traded funds (ETFs).
 These portfolios are managed by SEBI registered professionals.